sgromme/sgromme.github.io/_posts/2025-03-27-setting-up-chirpy.md

 ![Desktop View](assets/img/posts/Pasted-image-20250331073240.png){: width="972" height="589" }
 _The files to be modified or added_

+## Lesson Learned while using jekyll-theme-chirpy
+1. Your Github page should alway be open and on the "Actions" tab to see if any errors have occurred.
+Just expand the error and see if you can troubleshoot it.
+2. Posts pages need to be exact, a extra space and the post\text might not display correctly.

 Appendix A:
 Add git variables with the following commands.